A7V: Naming

 The tank's name was derived from that of its parent organization, Allgemeines Kriegsdepartement, Abteilung 7 (Verkehrswesen) (General War Department, Section 7, Transport).
 In German, the tank was called Sturmpanzerwagen (roughly "armoured assault vehicle").

 Design

 The A7V was 7.34 m long and 3 m wide, and the maximum height was 3.3 m.
-The tank had 20 mm of steel plate at the sides, 30 mm at the front and 10 mm for the roof; however, the steel was not hardened armour plate, which reduced its effectiveness.
-It was sufficient to stop machine-gun and rifle fire, but not larger calibre rounds.
+The tank had 15 mm strong armoured plates at the sides, 30 mm at the front and 10 mm for the roof; the steel was a hardened steel with a brinell hardness between 400 and 440.

 The crew officially consisted of at least 17 soldiers and one officer: commander (officer, typically a lieutenant), driver, mechanic, mechanic/signaller, 12 infantrymen (six machine gunners, six loaders), and two artillerymen (main gunner and loader).
 A7Vs often went into action with as many as 25 men on board.

 Armament

 The A7V was armed with six 7.92 mm MG08 machine guns and a 5.7 cm Maxim-Nordenfelt cannon mounted at the front.
 Some of these cannons were of British manufacture and had been captured in Belgium early in the war; others were captured in Russia in 1918 and appear to have included some Russian-made copies.

 Some A7Vs originally were built with two forward-facing machine guns instead of a 57 mm gun.
 Most were converted to carry a 57 mm before entering service.
 Number 501, Gretchen, took part in the action at St. Quentin before her 57 mm was fitted.